JosephLodato/ApertureAnalysis/README.md

 # ApertureAnalysis

 ## Description
 This repository was the 'capstone' of an independent Study at Syracuse University in the Fall of 2024.
 This project reads in JPG images of a star with diffraction spikes and reconstructs the shape of the mirror used by the telescope.
 For example, feeding it an image of the JSWT's diffraction spikes will yield a hexagon mirror that will be reconstructed.
-This is done with the use of a Fourier transform, using a custom FFT algorithm by me.
+This is done with the use of a Fourier transform, using a custom FFT algorithm I implemented in C++.

 ## Getting Started